ArchitGupta2004/Job-Portal/README.md

 Git

-Clone the Repository
+1. Clone the Repository

 git clone https://github.com/ArchitGupta2004/Job-Portal.git
 cd Job-Portal

-Install Dependencies
+2. Install Dependencies

-Install the dependencies required by the backend:

 cd backend
 npm install

-If the frontend has its own package configuration, install its dependencies from the frontend directory as well.

-Environment Configuration
+3. Environment Configuration

-Create the required environment configuration for your local setup.
+Create a .env file and configure the required environment variables.

 Example:

 MONGO_URI=your_mongodb_connection_string
 SESSION_SECRET=your_session_secret

-Use the variable names required by the current backend configuration.

-Run the Application
+4. Run the Application

-Start the backend using the project's configured start command.

 npm start

-Then open the application in your browser using the local URL configured by the server.
+Then open the application using the local URL configured by the server.

-What I Built
+💡 What I Built

-This project gave me hands-on experience building a recruitment workflow from both sides of a hiring platform.
+This project was built to understand how a real recruitment platform works from both sides of the hiring process.

+Instead of implementing only basic job listings, I connected the complete workflow between candidates, recruiters, jobs, applications, saved jobs, and application statuses.

-The main engineering challenge was keeping the candidate and recruiter workflows connected: a recruiter can create a job, a candidate can apply or save it, and the recruiter can subsequently review that application and update its status.
+A recruiter can create a job, a candidate can discover and apply for it, and the recruiter can subsequently review the candidate and update the application's decision.

-This required coordinating routes, controllers, database models, sessions, and server-rendered views across the application.
+🧠 Biggest Engineering Challenge

+The biggest challenge was connecting the candidate and recruiter workflows while keeping jobs, applications, saved jobs, and application statuses synchronized between the server and MongoDB.

+This required coordinating:

+Routes

+Controllers

+Database models

+Sessions

+Forms

+Server-rendered views

+Application state

-Key Learning Outcomes
+📚 Key Learning Outcomes

 Full-stack web application development

-Node.js and Express.js backend development
+Node.js backend development

-REST-style route and controller design
+Express.js

-MongoDB database integration with Mongoose
+MongoDB database integration

+Mongoose

 Authentication and session management